 The Mascot Station Town Centre Precinct will experience significant urban renewal and it is essential that new development achieves high quality design standards.
-Design excellence is to be achieved through a process of compliance with the built form controls in this Part, by responding to SEPP 65 and the Apartment Design Guide design principles and recommendations and by presenting development applications to the City of Botany Bay Design Review Panel.
+Design excellence is to be achieved through a process of compliance with the built form controls in this Part, by responding to SEPP 65 and the Apartment Design Guide design principles and recommendations and by presenting development applications to Bayside Design Review Panel.

-Clause 6.17 of the Botany Bay LEP 2013 requires a high standard of sustainable architectural and urban design within the Mascot Station Town Centre Precinct.
+Clause 6.12 of the Bayside Local Environmental Plan 2021 requires a high standard of sustainable architectural and urban design within the Mascot Station Town Centre Precinct.

-- O1 To provide excellent design quality in the Mascot Station Town Centre Precinct; - O2 To ensure the scale and modulation of development achieves high quality buildings and spaces that respond to the context of the area; and - O3 To encourage architectural design that reflects an innovative and imaginative use of space, form and materials.
+Objectives O1 To provide excellent design quality in the Mascot Station Town Centre Precinct; O2 To ensure the scale and modulation of development achieves high quality buildings and spaces that respond to the context of the area; and O3 To encourage architectural design that reflects an innovative and imaginative use of space, form and materials.

-- C1 The development application must identify through a SEPP 65 Design Statement and/or annotated drawings how design excellence will be achieved in the proposed development. - C2 Development must comply with Part 4 Residential Development. - C3 The proposed building design and form must identify and justify: - (i) How it will define the public domain and contribute to the character of the streetscape; and - (ii) How it will meet the SEPP 65 Apartment Design Guide recommendations. - C4 Drawings and examples must be provided regarding the building features, textures, materials, finishes and colours suitable to the site, building type and context. - C5 Prior to its lodgement as a Development Application, the proposed development must be presented to the City of Botany Bay Design Review Panel.
+- C1 The development application must identify through a SEPP 65 Design Statement and/or annotated drawings how design excellence will be achieved in the proposed development. - C2 Development must comply with Part 4 Residential Development. - C3 The proposed building design and form must identify and justify: - (i) How it will define the public domain and contribute to the character of the streetscape; and - (ii) How it will meet the SEPP 65 Apartment Design Guide recommendations. - C4 Drawings and examples must be provided regarding the building features, textures, materials, finishes and colours suitable to the site, building type and context. - C5 Prior to its lodgement as a Development Application, the proposed development must be presented to the Bayside Design Review Panel.